What is Skin Cancer?

 - Surgery to remove the cancer cells.
 Different surgical techniques may be recommended.

-- Topical medications or ointments that are applied to the skin
+- Topical medications that are applied to the skin (when the skin cancer is a type that is known to be very thin)

 - Radiation therapy using high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing